Emanuel-Andrade/TDD-Jest/README.md

 # startingWithJest
-a simple rest api for the purpose of training TDD and Jest knowledge
+a simple rest CRUD for the purpose of training TDD and Jest knowledge